KernelCaleb/Kustonomicon/Queries/Azure Activity/AzActivity-ST_NewIPAddedToStorageAccountFirewall.md

 # Azure Activity: New IP Address Added to Storage Account Firewall

 ### Description
 This query uses the AzureActivity table to detect when a new IP address is added to the storage account firewall.
-You can define a list of known IP address with the `let` operator, or you can use a watchlist or import an external data source.
-An adversary with appropriate permissions may introduce new firewall rule to bypass controls and allow access to the victim storage account.
+You can define a list of known IP address with the `let` operator, use a watchlist, or import an external data source.
+An adversary with appropriate permissions may introduce new firewall rules to bypass controls and allow access to the target storage account.

 ### Query
 ```kql